 Custom Interface Types / Database Types

 JDBC Drivers Management

 When introducing a new database type, the JDBC driver is saved under: [Fabric Project's Directory]/[Project Name]/lib/[new database type].
 Each database type is kept in a separate folder in order to avoid overlapping or conflicts with other drivers (dynamically loaded).
 When creating a new custom interface type, such folder is automtically created, so that you just need to drop there the driver files.
-Note that the JDBC drivers are not a part of the Fabric Deployment and must be copied to the Fabric server to the following folder prior to running the Linux server:
+Note that since Fabric 8.0 the JDBC drivers are part of the Fabric Deployment process.
+Previous

+Custom Interface Types / Database Types